Maile Hayes

-Maile Joy Hayes (born September 9, 2003) is an American professional soccer player who plays as a forward for Portuguese Campeonato Nacional Feminino club Torreense.
+Maile Joy Hayes (born September 9, 2003) is an American professional soccer player who plays as a forward for Campeonato Nacional Feminino club Torreense.
 She played college soccer for the Texas A&M Aggies and the USC Trojans.
+She began her professional career with Torreense in 2025, helping lead them to their first three trophies in club history.

 Early life

 Hayes grew up in The Woodlands, Texas, outside of Houston.
 She attended Concordia Lutheran High School in Tomball, Texas, for one year before transferring to Klein Oak High School in Klein, Texas.
 She played high school soccer for two seasons, being named district MVP and first-team all-state as a sophomore in 2019.
-She played club soccer for Southwest United SC briefly and then Challenge SC, earning ECNL conference player of the year honors in 2017.
-She committed to Texas A&M as a freshman.
+She joined Challenge SC from Southwest United SC when she was nine, earning ECNL Conference Player of the Year honors in 2017.
+She committed to play college soccer for the Texas A&M Aggies as a freshman.

 College career

 Hayes played three seasons for the Texas A&M Aggies, scoring 21 goals and adding 13 assists in 58 games.
 She was named to the Southeastern Conference (SEC) all-freshman team and TopDrawerSoccers top 100 freshmen list after leading the Aggies in scoring with 7 goals in 2021.
 She was named first-team All-SEC as a sophomore after again leading the team with 10 goals in 2022, including the lone goal for the team in their first-round NCAA tournament loss to Texas.
 She reached the SEC tournament semifinals and the NCAA tournament second round while scoring 4 goals as a junior in 2023.

 After completing her bachelor's degree in three years and wanting to challenge herself after a less productive junior year, Hayes transferred to the USC Trojans for her fourth and final season in 2024.
 She returned to form and led the Trojans in scoring with 11 goals and 5 assists in 23 games, earning first-team All-Big Ten honors.
 She helped the Trojans win the Big Ten regular-season championship, scoring the title-clinching goal against UCLA, and earn a one seed in the NCAA tournament.
 She scored three goals in USC's run to the NCAA tournament quarterfinals.